Stocks Bounce After Extended Selloff

 Continue Reading Below

-U.S. futures pointed to a 0.3% opening gain for the Dow Jones Industrial Average, while the Stoxx Europe 600 rose 0.6%, buoyed by gains in mining shares.
-Stock markets in the Asia-Pacific region mostly pushed higher.
+The Stoxx Europe 600 rose 0.6% in early trade, buoyed by gains in mining and banking stocks, while U.S. futures pointed to a 0.2% opening gain for the Dow Jones Industrial Average.
+Stocks in the Asia-Pacific region mostly pushed higher.

 The S&P 500 is still up 8.5% in 2017, but many investors think further gains could be muted absent a surprise uptick in economic growth or company earnings.